 In addition, the state's Department of Transportation has approved the installation of a caution light students can trigger at the school's east entrance that will allow students walking to and from school to cross Route 8 as needed, Sass said.
 Board members said they'd heard, but had not yet confirmed that state money may be available to pay for the light and possibly some sidewalks on the north side of Route 8.

-Page 2 of 2 - Sass welcomed that possibility, primarily because the district already has spent approximately $4 million the meet DelDOT and other state mandates.
+Sass welcomed that possibility, primarily because the district already has spent approximately $4 million the meet DelDOT and other state mandates.

 Lead architect Karl Krienen of ABHA Architects, Wilmington, gave board members an overview of floor plans and architectural renderings for the project.